MicrosoftDocs/SupportArticles-docs/Teams/teams-conferencing/no-dial-pad.md

 ## Resolution

-- Make sure the user has been assigned a [Teams license](/microsoftteams/teams-add-on-licensing/assign-teams-add-on-licenses).
+- Make sure that the user has been assigned a [Teams license](/microsoftteams/teams-add-on-licensing/assign-teams-add-on-licenses).
-- Make sure the user has been assigned a [Calling Plan](/microsoftteams/calling-plan-landing-page).
+- Make sure that the user has been assigned a [Calling Plan](/microsoftteams/calling-plan-landing-page).
 - Enable the user for [Enterprise Voice](/skypeforbusiness/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/enable-users-for-enterprise-voice-online-and-phone-system-voicemail).
 - For more information about Islands mode, see [Understand Microsoft Teams and Skype for Business coexistence and interoperability](/microsoftteams/teams-and-skypeforbusiness-coexistence-and-interoperability).
-- Teams administrators should remove the user's **OnlineVoiceRoutingPolicy** value and set the correct value for the policy as shown in this example:
+- Teams administrators should remove the user's **OnlineVoiceRoutingPolicy** value and set the correct value for the policy as shown in the following example:

     ```powershell
     Grant-CsOnlineVoiceRoutingPolicy -Identity "Ken Myer" -PolicyName $Null